 All contracts and other material created to facilitate such relationships should include a clause that allows all parties to end the relationship without penalty.

 Board members are expected to make financial and in-kind donations where appropriate.
 NLP does not contract with board members or their organizations to do work for the project in exchange for a financial payment.

-When NLP executives or staffers speak at conferences, they are allowed to accept a reasonable honorarium for their services, with the approval of the president.
+When NLP executives or staffers speak at conferences, they are allowed to accept a reasonable honorarium for their services, with the approval of the CEO.